 Has both USB-C and USB-A ports for connecting docking stations, external displays, and much more.

 The base model starts at $749 for the base model and scales up from there depending on what processor you choose.
-I would suggest not skimp on the processor and at least choose the intel core i5.
+I would suggest not skimping on the processor and at least choosing the intel core i5.

 Best MacBook for working from home

-Apple has really outdone itself with the latest generation of the MacBook Air that includes the M1 chip.
+Apple has really outdone itself with the latest generation of the MacBook Air which includes the M1 chip.

 The performance of the MacBook Air is almost on par with the MacBook Pro.

-The battery life is amazing and the air comes also with the magic keyboard and the large touchpad for handling everything you need when looking for laptops for working remotely.
+The battery life is amazing and the air comes also with the magic keyboard and a large touchpad for handling everything you need when looking for laptops for working remotely.